 Just like how Uber offers guaranteed hourly pay and power driver bonuses, Lyft offers similar incentives.

-Because Uber and Lyft change bonuses and incentives periodically, you have the option to drive for whichever company offers the better incentives for the next week.
+Because Uber and Lyft change incentives periodically, you have the option to drive for whichever company offers the better incentives for the next week.
 And this can change on a weekly basis.